jenineharris/foundation-biostat-2020/README.md

 **Statistics in the wild (15%)**

 Choose ONE of the following projects to complete ON YOUR OWN.
 The purpose of this project is to introduce sources of statistics information and voices in statistics outside this course.
 This is a very exciting and critical time for statistics, with a rapidly developing focus on bias and how the data community can work to reduce or eliminate bias in data science and artificial intelligence/machine learning.
 These projects are designed to take 12-16 hours total, so plan accordingly.
-This may vary based on how quickly (or slowly) you read, write, and code.
+Timing may vary based on how quickly (or slowly) you read, write, and code.
 Email Dr. Harris a cat (or statistics) meme by October 1st to earn 1% to add to your final project score.

 (1) Choose a state senate race and make a prediction about what will happen in the November 2020 US Election based on historical data and current polls.
 Create a short 5-10 minute video to share with the class on the class discussion board or present your results in 10-15 minutes over zoom to the class **before the election** (if you decide to present, please let Dr. Harris know at least 1 week in advance).
 Include relevant statistics, tables, and graphs in your presentation/video.